pcorliss/ff_playoff_odds/README.md

 ## Usage

 Gather a CSV in the format specified below.
 For me I navigated to http://games.espn.com/ffl/schedule?leagueId=myLeagueId where `myLeagueId` is substituted for your own.
+Then I pasted the table results into Google Sheets, adjusted the headers, and exported a CSV.

 10000-100000 simulations are recommended to get an accurate number